 A 2001 graduate of Duke, Pedroso helped lead Blue Devils to four ACC titles.
 A two-time All-American (2000 and 2001), he made the round of 16 of the NCAA Singles Championship twice.
 In 2003, he was named to the ACC 50th Anniversary Team, recognizing the top 50 players during the league's first half-century.
 Following college, he played professionally for four years, reaching career-high rankings of No. 271 in singles and No. 255 in doubles.
 During his pro career, he won four singles titles and two doubles titles on the Futures Tour and a doubles title on the Challenger Tour.

-Pedroso and his wife, Erika, reside in Charlottesville.
+Pedroso and his wife, Erika, reside in Charlottesville with their son, Felix Andres.